daviddigital/chatgpt-filehelper/README.md

 # chatgpt-filehelper

-Note: releasing to NPM shortly, for now works locally.

 ## Description

 `chatgpt-filehelper` is an easy to use tool for optimizing JavaScript and TypeScript files for use with Large Language Models like ChatGPT, Bard, Claude, etc..

-It removes unnecessary whitespace and characters, and combines linked files into one long text file, making it easier to work with models that have token limits for input, and saving the hassle of copy-pasting multiple files related to the file you're working on.
+It removes unnecessary whitespace and characters, and combines imported files into one long text file, making it easier to work with models that have token limits for input, and saving the hassle of copy-pasting multiple files related to the file you're working on.

 ## Demo